nicholaswold/tmxer/README.md

 ## How do I learn more?

 Documentation will be located in the `/docs` folder, and will later be hosted externally.
-Until then, the [TMX spec](https://github.com/bjorn/tiled/wiki/TMX-Map-Format) is very helpful, as tmxer is designed to use the same namespace.
+Until then, the [TMX spec](https://github.com/bjorn/tiled/wiki/TMX-Map-Format) is very helpful, as tmxer is designed to use the same namespaces.

 ## How do I help?